 Before the procedure:

 You’ll be told to keep your child from eating or drinking anything for a certain amount of time before the procedure.
 Follow these instructions carefully.

 During the procedure:

 Your child is given medication (sedative or anesthesia).
 This is to help him or her relax and not feel discomfort or pain during the procedure.
 A breathing tube may be placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 The catheter insertion site (the groin) is cleaned and numbed.
 Then the catheter is inserted into a blood vessel in the groin.
 With the help of live x-rays, the catheter is advanced up through this blood vessel into the heart.
-Contrast dye may be injected through the catheter.
-The dye allows the inside of the heart to be seen more clearly on x-rays.
-A tiny balloon at the end of the catheter is inflated one or more times in the pulmonary valve.
-This forces the valve leaflets open.
-Then the catheter and balloon are removed.
+Contrast dye is usually injected through the catheter.
+The dye allows the inside of the heart to be seen on x-rays.
+A small balloon at the end of the catheter is inflated one or more times within the pulmonary valve.
+This forces the obstructed valve leaflets to open.
+The catheter and balloon are then removed.